A.B., 1966, Yale College

 J.D., 1969, LL.M., 1972, Harvard Law School

-Professor Tillers is a reviser of John Henry Wigmore's multi-volume treatise on the law of evidence and has published a variety of articles on evidence, inference, and investigation.
-He is an editor of the Oxford journal Law, Probability and Risk.
-He is former chairman and secretary of the Evidence Section of the Association of American Law Schools.
+He was a reviser of John Henry Wigmore's multi-volume treatise on the law of evidence and has published a variety of articles on evidence, inference, and investigation.
+Tillers was an editor of the Oxford journal Law, Probability and Risk, former chairman and secretary of the Evidence Section of the Association of American Law Schools.
 He was a fellow of Law & Humanities at Harvard University and an Alexander von Humboldt & Senior Max Rheinstein Fellow at the University of Munich.
 Professor Tillers was a visiting professor at Harvard Law School in the spring semester of 2002, and legal adviser for the Latvian mission to the United Nations during the 48th Session of the General Assembly.
 He maintains a website with discussion of a wide range of general issues of evidence.

 Professor Tillers was born in Riga, Latvia, in 1943.
 He arrived in the United States in 1950.